pdwaggoner/pdwaggoner.github.io/Research.md

 ### Manuscripts Under Review

 * A Batch Process for High Dimensional Imputation.
-Invited to Revised and Resubmit at *Computational Statistics*
+Revised and resubmitted to *Computational Statistics*

 * Applying Regularization for Feature and Theory Selection (with Joanna Schroeder)